Ignorability

 In statistics, ignorability is a feature of an experiment design whereby the method of data collection (and the nature of missing data) does not depend on the missing data.
 A missing data mechanism such as a treatment assignment or survey sampling strategy is "ignorable" if the missing data matrix, which indicates which variables are observed or missing, is independent of the missing data conditional on the observed data.
 It has also been called unconfoundedness, selection on the observables, or no omitted variable bias.

-This idea is part of the Rubin Causal Inference Model, developed by Donald Rubin in collaboration with Paul Rosenbaum in the early 1970s.
+This idea is part of the Neyman-Rubin Causal Inference Model, developed by Jerzy Neyman in the 1920s, and later extended by Donald Rubin in collaboration with Paul Rosenbaum.
 The exact definition differs between their articles in that period.
 In a 1978 article, Rubin discusses ignorable assignment mechanisms, which can be understood as the way individuals are assigned to treatment groups being irrelevant for the data analysis, given everything that is recorded about that individual.
 In a 1983 paper on propensity score matching, Rubin and Rosenbaum define the stronger condition of a treatment assignment being strongly ignorable, mathematically formulated as $(r_1,r_0) \perp \!\!\!\perp z \mid v ,\quad 0<\operatorname{pr}(z=1)<1 \quad \forall v$, where $r_t$ is a potential outcome given treatment $t$, $v$ is some covariates and $z$ is the actual treatment.

 Judea Pearl devised a simple graphical criterion, called back-door, that entails ignorability and identifies sets of covariates that achieve this condition.

 Ignorability means we can ignore how one ended up in one vs. the other group (‘treated’ $Tx = 1$, or ‘control’ $Tx = 0$) when it comes to the potential outcome (say $Y$).
 The potential $Y$ outcome of a person $i$ had they been treated or not does not depend on whether they have really been (observable) treated or not.
 We can treat their potential outcomes as exchangeable.